-Portfolio of 'period' plants: Through garden visits both at RBGE and elsewhere, students will have the chance to compile an illustrated portfolio of plants arranged chronologically by their date of introduction.
-This will provide a very useful future reference source for historically accurate planting plans.
-20% of Diploma marks
+Portfolio of 'period' plants: An illustrated portfolio of plants arranged chronologically by their date of introduction.
+To evaluate the appearance of gardens and a potential future reference source for historically accurate planting plans.
+15% of Diploma marks

-Specialist study on a topic of your choice: An illustrated essay of up to 3000 words that allows you to draw together your learning and interest in almost any aspect of garden history.
+Specialist study on a topic of your choice: An illustrated essay of up to 4000 words that allows you to draw together your learning and interest in almost any aspect of garden history.
 It is also possible to link this essay into your plant portfolio or historic garden reports to produce a larger, thematic thesis.
-30% of Diploma marks
+45% of Diploma marks

-The Diploma will be awarded at Pass, Merit and Distinction levels; the thresholds for each grade are:
+The Diploma will be awarded at Pass, Merit and Distinction levels; the thresholds for each grade are: For all assessments a maximum of two attempts are allowed (1st attempt and re-sit).